Severe weather alert in Mallorca: Are we prepared for the deluge?

 Concrete immediate measures — what can help now

 Some measures are banal but effective: citizens should secure balcony furniture and bins, avoid parking in depressions and close windows.
 Farmers should move animals to higher barns.
 Municipalities must check drains, have mobile pumps ready and close particularly vulnerable underpasses.
-The fire brigade asks people to refrain from risky rescue attempts and to report emergencies via 112.
+The fire brigade asks people to refrain from risky rescue attempts and to report emergencies via 112 emergency number.
 For hotels and ferry operators this means: review emergency plans, inform guests, check transfers.

 Longer-term solutions — opportunities arising from the crisis